AEW Dynamite preview: The lineup for the "Title Tuesday" edition that runs opposite NXT - Pro Wrestling Dot Net

 -Jay White vs. Hangman Page

-Powell’s POV: Dynamite is being bumped to Tuesday next week due to TBS’s sports coverage.
+Powell’s POV: Dynamite is being bumped to Tuesday due to TBS’s sports coverage.
 The show will air live from Independence, Missouri at Cable Dahmer Arena.
-Next week’s AEW Rampage will also be taped the same night.
+Friday’s AEW Rampage will also be taped the same night.
 Join me for our weekly live review as Dynamite airs Tuesday on TBS at 7CT/8ET while John Moore covers the NXT show simultaneously.
-My AEW Dynamite same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).
+My AEW Dynamite same night audio reviews are available weekly for Dot Net Members (including our Patreon subscribers).

 Be the first to comment